Physical Ability Test (PAT) Protocol

 - an explanation of the success criteria for the course, and;

 - a demonstration by an Academy staff member or designee of the course.

 BLE students will be allowed to ask for clarification of any issue concerning the course prior to beginning.
-BLE students will be queued prior to participation in the order in which they are listed on the official BLE roster.
-BLE students will be required to remain in the gymnasium during the conduct of the PAT unless given permission to leave by an Academy staff member.
+BLE students will be queued prior to participation in the order in which they complete the cumulative exam.
 All BLE students will be required to participate in the PAT.
 Each BLE student will be allowed one attempt to complete successfully the PAT course.

 Any BLE student not able to participate will be dismissed from the training cycle.
 The Basic Training Coordinator or designee will be notified before any dismissal of any BLE student from the training cycle.
 Any BLE student dismissed will be given a full explanation and a written explanation that is required to be delivered by the student to his/his department representative.